JohnKiguru/Downloads-Folder-Organizer/README.md

 # Download-Folder-Organizer
-A simple script to organize the downloads folder in my windows OS
-## Trying to build a file organize on an OS
+This is a python CLI that organizes directories in your system.
-## *Feel free to contribute/ improve my project*
+## *Welcomed for contribution / improve my project*